moby/moby/project/ISSUE-TRIAGE.md

 | priority/P2 | Normal priority: default priority applied.                                                                                        |
 | priority/P3 | Best effort: those are nice to have / minor issues.                                                                               |

 And that's it.
-That should be all the information required for a new or existing contributor to come in an resolve an issue.
+That should be all the information required for a new or existing contributor to come in a resolve an issue.